 What is the ATEX directive?

 ATEX is a European directive that was introduced in its fullness on March 1, 1996.
 On July 1, 2003 the directive was updated and compliance became a legal requirement across all European Union Member States.
-ATEX will be updated again on April 20, 2016.
+The ATEX directive was further updated on April 20, 2016.

 It’s in place to ensure that the use of electronic or electrical equipment, of any type, is certified for use in hazardous environments.